Retail and Fast Food Workers Union

 The Retail and Fast Food Workers Union (RAFFWU) is an Australian trade union for workers in the retail and fast food industries.

 History

 The Retail and Fast Food Workers Union was established in December 2016, as a response to increased dissatisfaction with the existing Shop, Distributive and Allied Employees Association (SDA).
 Earlier that year, industrial researcher Josh Cullinan had found that "dozens of SDA-negotiated deals that industrial relations lawyers now suspect would have failed the “better off” test if they’d been properly assessed by Fair Work", with The Sydney Morning Herald reporting "the amounts lost to workers are incalculable, they are certainly in the billions."
-Josh Cullinan became RAFFWU's inaugural Secretary, having over 15 years' experience with unionism and worker representation, especially in the National Tertiary Education Union.
+Josh Cullinan became RAFFWU's inaugural Secretary.

-In May 2020, the Victorian branch of the Construction, Forestry, Maritime, Mining and Energy Union endorsed the union over the SDA.
+In May 2020, the Victorian branch of the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU) endorsed the union over the SDA.
 In 2022, RAFFWU delegate Stephen Bates became the first RAFFWU-affiliated politician, after being elected to the House of Representatives, as a member of the Australian Greens.